pathwaycom/pathway/README.md

 ## Documentation and Support<a id="resources"></a>

-The entire documentation of Pathway is available at [pathway.com/developers/](https://pathway.com/developers/user-guide/introduction/welcome), including the [API Docs](https://pathway.com/developers/api-docs/pathway).
+The entire documentation of Pathway Live Data Framework is available at [pathway.com/developers/](https://pathway.com/developers/user-guide/introduction/welcome), including the [API Docs](https://pathway.com/developers/api-docs/pathway).

 If you have any question, don't hesitate to [open an issue on GitHub](https://github.com/pathwaycom/pathway/issues), join us on [Discord](https://discord.com/invite/pathway), or send us an email at [contact@pathway.com](mailto:contact@pathway.com).